kaishx/paper_trader/README.md

 ---

-> **Note:** Code was written by me with assistance from AI and Online Forums.
-All mathematical logic has been manually reviewed.
+> **Note:** All mathematical logic has been manually reviewed.
 This project is a proof of concept and DEFINITELY CONTAINS bugs, mistakes and heuristic parameter choices.